mikkokallio/bicep-workshop/README.md

 - Try changing to param location string = 'westus3' and deploy.
 Use what if.
 What happens?
 - param location string = resourceGroup().location

+## Task 2.2: Add descriptions to make the code easier to read
+- Add descriptions to your params using the

-## Task 2.2: Add resource name prefix to all names
+## Task 2.3: Add resource name prefix to all names
 - Add another string param prefix and give it a value, such as "workshop".
 - Use the combined string syntax ${} to automatically insert that value into resource names.
 For example, a VM's name should after this change be `vm-workshop-01`.

-## Task 2.2: Add storage with a unique string in its name
+## Task 2.4: Add storage with a unique string in its name
 - Add to `main.bicep` a storage account.
 You can use the template e.g. in this article: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/file#resources
 - param storageAccountName string = uniqueString(resourceGroup().id)
 - param storageAccountName string = 'toylaunch${uniqueString(resourceGroup().id)}'
 - Make sure your storage account's name uses a unique string.
 After deployment, check out the resulting resource.
 - If you didn't deploy a file share already as a sub-resource, do that now.

-## Task 2.3: Add prod/nonprod parameter with @allowed decorator
+## Task 2.5: Add prod/nonprod parameter with @allowed decorator

 - Add a parameter for environment type after the previous parameters.
 Use the @allowed decorator as shown in the table.
 - Add a variable ^var storageAccountSkuName = (environmentType == 'prod') ?
 'Standard_GRS' : 'Standard_LRS'^